MyPureCloud/developer-center-blog/source/2023-05-02-proxy-introduction/index.md

 ## 2. CX-as-code:

-If you want to access your CX as Code via a proxy server, while setting up the terraform provider you can provide this configuration so that underlying GO SDK use this setting for making the platform API calls for creating the Genesys Cloud configuration objects
+If you want to access your CX as Code via a proxy server, while setting up the terraform provider you can provide this configuration so that underlying GO SDK uses this setting for making the platform API calls for creating the Genesys Cloud configuration objects

 ```bash
 provider "genesyscloud" {